ShelbyTV/iOS-Guidelines/README.md

 ### #pragma - Section Splitter
 Make use of **#pragma**s to split up groups of methods.
 Example in the next section.

-### UIViewController Subclass Boilerplate
-This should serve as a template for all **UIViewController** classes.
-Look inside the **Sample View Controller/** folder for a template

-### Pre-Compiler Header Boilerplate
-The pre-compiler header should contain all of your global import files.
-Look inside the **Sample Pre-Compiler/** folder for a template.

-### DLog and NSLog
+### DLog, not NSLog
 - DLog is an NSLog macro that display the file-name and line number of your NSLog statement in the console.
-- DLog is included in the Pre-Compiler Boilerplaye
+- DLog is included in the Pre-Compiler Boilerplate
 - **Always, always, always use DLog!**
 <pre>
 NSLog(@"Syncing the Queue")